doganozturk/solid-javascript/1 - Single Responsibility Principle/README.md

 # tl;dr

-> A class should have only one reason to change
+> A class should have only one reason to change.

 ## Original Code & Article